 The new cables were installed across the ceiling and were brought into the top of the generator sub-panel.
 There was a lot of room in the ceiling and a plywood board was attached to the concrete foundation wall to mount the sub-panel on.
 I used an electric hammer-drill to make 1/4″ diameter holes in the concrete and then used plastic anchors and #12 sheet metal screws to secure the board to the concrete.

 An interlock device is needed on the generator sub-panel to prevent the utility company power from being on at the same time as the generator.
 The main utility power circuit breaker and the generator power circuit breaker must be secured to the electrical panel so that they cannot easily be removed or pop out on their own.
+The circuit breaker panel manufacturer often has a circuit breaker hold-down kit available.
+Read the label inside of the panel to obtain a part number.

 In this small 8/16 sub-panel two Square D #PK2MB circuit breaker retainers were used to hold the main breakers in place.
 They are mounted on the bottom of each circuit breaker.
 The Square D #QO2DTI mechanical interlock is used to prevent both circuit breakers from being on at the same time.
 Another method for larger 100 amp Square D load centers is the Square D #PK4DTIM4LA manual transfer kit which comes with a different type of breaker retainer and the same mechanical interlock.